 Antitrust laws are very complex and the risks associated with non-compliance can be severe.
 Avoid discussing matters such as fees charged, profit margins, and credit and billing practices with competitors.
-If such a conversation begins, leave the meeting immediately and report it to a member of the Compliance Network.
+If such a conversation begins, leave the meeting immediately and report it to ETRN Corporate Compliance or a member of the Compliance Network.